BoltsFramework/Bolts-ObjC/Readme.md

 ## Creating Tasks

 When you're getting started, you can just use the tasks returned from methods like `findAsync:` or `saveAsync:`.
 However, for more advanced scenarios, you may want to make your own tasks.
 To do that, you create a `BFTaskCompletionSource`.
-This object will let you create a new BFTask, and control whether it gets marked as finished or cancelled.
+This object will let you create a new `BFTask`, and control whether it gets marked as finished or cancelled.
 After you create a `BFTask`, you'll need to call `setResult:`, `setError:`, or `cancel` to trigger its continuations.

 ```objective-c
 - (BFTask *)successAsync {